 Tip #3: do not offer legal advice

 One of the first pieces of advice that I received as a young attorney was not to offer legal advice to friends or acquaintances unless you are their actual representative or attorney.
-There are many reasons why this advice is good but notably, the best advice I can conceive brother is that unless you are an attorney you should not be giving legal advice to anyone even if it is your friend.
+There are many reasons why this advice is good, but notably, the best advice I can conceive, brother, is that unless you are an attorney, you should not be giving legal advice to anyone, even if it is your friend.

 Tip #4: save the horror stories for a camping trip

 One of the first things to not receive enough attention during a divorce is someone's health.
-Without a doubt, when it comes to getting a divorce it can be difficult to go through the process and maintain any degree of normalcy or consistency in your routine.
-When you are under a time crunch spending time cooking meals or going out for a walk does not always appear to be the most efficient use of your time.
+Without a doubt, when it comes to getting a divorce, it can be difficult to go through the process and maintain any degree of normalcy or consistency in your routine.
+When you are under a time crunch, spending time cooking meals or going out for a walk does not always appear to be the most efficient use of your time.
 Stress and worry also tend to prevent this from making good decisions for our health.

-Tip #7: help him or she looks to the future
+Tip #7: help him, or she looks to the future

 Tip #8: provide case-specific advice only when asked

-Tip #9: if you are going to offer your friend money do so as a gift, not as a loan
+Tip #9: if you are going to offer your friend money, do so as a gift, not as a loan

 Tip #10: show patience tours your friend or family member

 For that reason, I recommend taking an opportunity to show patience to your friend or family member whenever possible.
-Doing so allows your friend or family member 2 breathe a little bit easier and two feel a bit more human.
+Doing so allows your friend or family member 2 breathe a little bit easier and feel a bit more human.
 The simple courtesy of having some patients extended to you can encourage the same type of behavior in the case of a divorce.
 This may be exactly the type of support your friend or loved one needs during a difficult time.

 Tip #11: help during a divorce does not have to be complicated

-sometimes we can overthink what it means to be a friend or family member when it comes to advise.
+sometimes we can overthink what it means to be a friend or family member when it comes to advice.
 Oftentimes, we forget that simple words and gestures can mean as much as anything else.
-If you have a friend or family member who is going through a divorce then providing simple words of encouragement and necessary distractions from the case can be the best service that you can provide.
+If you have a friend or family member who is going through a divorce, then providing simple words of encouragement and necessary distractions from the case can be the best service that you can provide.